Missed connection: Distribution

 In the Pacific Northwest, the most common location was public transportation.
 In the Pacific Southwest, it was the gym.
 In the Northeastern United States, it was the subway and train.
 In the Midwestern United States, it was the supermarket.
 In Texas and the Gulf Coast region, it was Walmart.

 Implementation

 The online format for this on Craigslist scrolls so that postings disappear after 45 days.
 This gives a second possibility of loss as the posting might not be seen in time to reunite the couple.
-Mobile phone apps such as Grindr or Spotted have been created which facilitate hook-ups between strangers immediately, though these require location data.
 Protocols for facilitating such encounters more safely have been proposed.

 Art, comedy, movies, plays and poems

 The topic has been used as a theme by artists and authors.
 The New York Transit Museum held a special exhibition of such work on Valentine's Day in 2011.

 Other artistic uses of the theme include Missed Connections NY, a theatrical presentation of thirteen vignettes and comic songs performed by the Upright Citizens Brigade and the long-running Missed Connections: An Exploration into the Online Postings of Desperate Romantics.
 One movie was named after the Craigslist feature, Missed Connections.
 It starred Sting's daughter, Mickey Sumner, and opened at the Savannah Film Festival in 2012.

 "Missed Connections," a live, interactive play with magic, conceived for virtual experience, co-written by Jon Tai & Alex Gruhin, performed by magician Jon Tai, and directed and produced by Alex Gruhin, ran from February 2-February 28, 2021 at Chicago's MacArthur and multi-Jeff award winning A Red Orchid Theatre, during the Coronavirus pandemic.
 The show then received a virtual transfer to 59E59 Theaters off-Broadway in May 2021, as part of a unique co-presentation with A Red Orchid, Kansas City's Oddly Correct Coffee and John Wesley Harding (singer) / Wesley Stace's Cabinet of Wonders.
 The show, which recouped its investment in less than one week of performances off-Broadway continues to perform virtually, presented by other theater companies across the USA and around the world.
 The play, a magician’s cosmic love story inspired by the work of Haruki Murakami, Marshall McLuhan and Derren Brown, takes 25 audience members on a roundtrip voyage to the stars in search of the invisible thread that connects them all.
 It received rave reviews from Chris Jones (drama critic) at the Chicago Tribune and Catey Sullivan at the Chicago Sun-Times (3.5/4 stars).